forestgrape/coronavirus/2_biological/life-forms.md

 ### Life Forms by Structure

 #### Cell Forming Life Forms

-**[in work]**
+> **in work**

 As noted all forms of life which encode their entire metabolism are dsDNA based.
-Many [to check if all] of these forms have their metabolism inside semipermeable membranes [to check: all double layer lipid?].
+Many [all ?] of these forms have their metabolism inside semipermeable membranes [all double layer lipid?].
 Such a structure is called a cell.
 Some cells have just the outer membrane:

 > ##### Prokaryotes
 > Life forms having an outer membrane but no inner membrane shielding the genome away from the main metabolism.
 These forms are called *prokaryotes* (from Greek: pro=before, karyo=kernel).